Zilliqa/ZIP/zips/zip-13.md

 1. Server node will open another port on `33135` and the events for it will be dispatched to the same event loop handling listening events on port `33133`.
 2. If the client key is not whitelisted in the server, the connection will be immediately closed by the server for the request.
-3. Besides, `MAX_PEER_CONNECTION` is populated with 100 connections.At maximum of 100 simultaneous connections can be there from a particular IP.
+3. A maximum of `MAX_PEER_CONNECTION` simultaneous connections can be established with a particular IP.
 4. All messages with start byte `START_BYTE_SEED_TO_SEED_REQUEST` will be handled on new accept/read/event callbacks, and the rest are all dropped.
 5. Server node will store the `bufferevent` for the request in `bufferEventMap`, which stores `key=IP:PORT` and `value=bufferevent*`.
 6. For sending the response, server node will use `START_BYTE_SEED_TO_SEED_RESPONSE` start byte in `SendMessage()` function call.